The Flash (film): DC Extended Universe

 Warner Bros. was planning a new shared universe of films based on DC characters by July 2013 and had tentative plans to release a Flash film in 2016.
 Berlanti was still involved in developing the film while also co-developing a television series for the CW about the character, The Flash (2014–2023), which is set in its DC-based shared universe, the Arrowverse.
 These adaptations were not expected to conflict with each other.
 In October 2014, Warner Bros. and DC Entertainment announced a slate of planned projects as part of their new franchise, the DC Extended Universe (DCEU).
 The Flash was set for release on March 23, 2018, with Ezra Miller attached to star in the film as Barry Allen / The Flash; Miller first made cameo appearances in Batman v Superman: Dawn of Justice (2016) and Suicide Squad (2016), and starred in the team-up film Justice League (2017).
 Warner Bros. offered James Wan the choice of directing a film about either Aquaman or the Flash, and he ultimately chose to make Aquaman (2018).

 By April 2015, Phil Lord and Christopher Miller were writing a story treatment for the Flash film with the possibility of directing it.
-After they decided to direct Solo: A Star Wars Story (2018) instead, Seth Grahame-Smith entered negotiations to write and direct the film based on Lord and Christopher Miller's treatment in October 2015.
+After they decided to direct Solo: A Star Wars Story (2018) instead, The Lego Batman Movie (2017) co-writer Seth Grahame-Smith entered negotiations to write and direct the film based on Lord and Miller's treatment in October 2015.
 Grahame-Smith was set to make his directorial debut with the film, with Roven once again producing and Deborah and Zack Snyder executive producing.
-Jay Oliva, a storyboard artist on several DCEU films and the CW's series as well as the director of the animated film Justice League: The Flashpoint Paradox (2013), worked with Grahame-Smith on a storyboard and test which prompted the studio to greenlight the film.
+Jay Oliva, a storyboard artist on several DCEU films and the CW's series as well as the director of the animated film Justice League: The Flashpoint Paradox (2013), worked with Grahame-Smith on a storyboard and test which he said prompted the studio to greenlight the film.
 In February 2016, the film's release date was moved forward to March 16, 2018.
 Grahame-Smith left the project that April, citing creative differences.
-Warner Bros. chose to retain his script, and he was still expected to be involved in the project moving forward, while Lord and Christopher Miller remained producers.
-A search for a replacement director began immediately.
+Warner Bros. chose to retain his script, and still expected him to remain involved, while Lord and Miller remained producers.
+The studio began immediately searching for a replacement director, wanting to hire one more experienced.
+Screen tests had taken place for several weeks by then between Miller and multiple actresses for the female lead.
 After the divisive reception to Batman v Superman, Warner Bros.
 Pictures sought to stabilize the direction of the DCEU.
 In May 2016, the studio reorganized to have genre-responsible film executives, with the studio's DC Entertainment films placed under a new division, DC Films, to be led by Johns—who had since become DC Comics's chief creative officer—and Warner Bros.
 EVP Jon Berg.
-The division was formed to compete more directly with Marvel Studios and its franchise, the Marvel Cinematic Universe (MCU), but it was not designed to override the "director-driven" mandate for the franchise.
+The division was formed to compete more directly with Marvel Studios and its franchise, the Marvel Cinematic Universe (MCU), but it was not designed to override the franchise's "director-driven" mandate.